 Positive signs for manufacturing continue

-Numbers from NEMA, along with hopeful signs from Rockwell Automation, valve manufacturers, and IEEE, are among recent news giving manufacturers positive economic hope.
-Links to related Control Engineering coverage follow at bottom.
+Numbers from NEMA, along with hopeful signs from Rockwell Automation and valve manufacturers, are among recent positive economic signs for manufacturers.

-Expansion and positive outlook : The NEMA Electroindustry Business Confidence Index (EBCI) for current North American conditions increased for a third straight month - and topped the 50-point threshold indicative of expansion for a second straight month - in September.
-The index rose 5.3 points to 58.6, its highest reading since April 2006 and more than 50 points above its cyclical low of 8 in December 2008.
-The EBCI for future North American conditions also climbed in September, reaching its highest level - 69.0 - since August 2005, NEMA said in its Sept.
-30 findings.
+The NEMA Electroindustry Business Confidence Index (EBCI) for current North American conditions increased for a third straight month and topped the 50-point threshold, indicative of expansion for a second straight month.
+The index rose 5.3 points to 58.6 in September, its highest reading since April 2006 and more than 50 points above its cyclical low of 8 in December 2008.

-Economic recovery has begun, the Valve Manufacturers Association said on Sept.
-15, reporting that speakers at the recent annual VMA Market Outlook Workshop had many positive views .
-Though it make awhile to get up to speed, recovery is underway, VMA said, after it heard from 13 economic and industry experts about the near- and long-term future of various end-user industries served by valve and actuator manufacturers.
+The Valve Manufacturers Association said on Sept.
+15 that speakers at its annual VMA Market Outlook Workshop had many positive views.
+Recovery is underway, VMA said, after it heard from 13 economic and industry experts about the near- and long-term futures of various industries served by valve and actuator manufacturers.

-Real hiring : In a Sept.
-12 New York Times article, "In Wisconsin, Hopeful Signs for Factories ," Rockwell Automation says it hired a dozen workers, and resumed third-shift at its Mequon, WI, plant.
-While that's a small part of a 3% layoff of Rockwell Automation's workforce of more than 20,000, the article noted, it is a step in the right direction, and hopeful for manufacturing overall.
 In a Sept.
-16 statement, Rockwell Automation's Keith Nosbusch, chairman and CEO reaffirmed "that the company expects full-year fiscal 2009 diluted earnings per share to be $1.40 to $1.70, excluding any restructuring charges related to actions that the company may take in the fiscal fourth quarter."
+12 New York Times article, “In Wisconsin, Hopeful Signs for Factories,” Rockwell Automation says it hired a dozen workers and resumed third-shift operations at its Mequon, WI, plant.
+That’s a small part of the earlier 3% layoff of Rockwell Automation’s workforce of more than 20,000, the article noted, but it is a step in the right direction.